October 02, 2017

-London-based food and travel TV producer Jayne Hibbitt Smith has filmed in some of the world's most exciting culinary destinations and worked with the biggest global names in food.
+A contributor to the guide, London-based food and travel TV producer Jayne Hibbitt Smith has filmed in some of the world's most exciting culinary destinations and worked with the biggest global names in food.
 She’s travelled across her native UK and around the Med, from Cape Town, Melbourne and Sydney to NYC and Hong Kong to Tokyo all in search of the best foods to eat.
-For LUXE, Jayne shares her curated list of where to dine in London this autumn.
+Here's Jane's list of where to eat in London.

 The lowdown: Modern dim sum in nightclub surroundings.

 What to order: Venison puff, jasmine smoked ribs and the best sesame prawn toast you will ever wrap your lips around.

 This super sleek Soho hangout was the pioneer of day and night dim sum and over a decade later it’s showing no signs of getting old.
 Feature-fish tank, neon, and spot-lit black tables – the subterranean nightclub-esque space has got it all.
 Worth a visit for the sesame prawn toast alone; who knew it could taste so good?
 The steamed dumplings are bundles of pure joy, ranging from classic shui mai to luxurious lobster, there’s not a dud on offer. yauatcha.com

 The lowdown: The best of British game served in Downtown Abbey splendour.

 What to order: Grouse when in season, roast beef and yorkshire pud, steak and kidney pudding.